NY Regents Geometry 2026: The Direct Answer

 Similarity and right-triangle trigonometry

 Drill SOH-CAH-TOA until it is automatic, then add Law of Sines and Law of Cosines for non-right triangles.
 Memorize the special right triangle ratios (1:1:root-2 and 1:root-3:2) and the most common angle-sine pairs (30, 45, and 60 degrees).
-Many Part III and Part IV questions combine a diagram with a word problem, so name the triangle, identify the given sides relative to the angle, and only then substitute.
+Constructed-response items can combine diagrams with multi-step reasoning, so name the triangle, identify the given sides relative to the angle, and only then substitute.
+Treat Part IV separately as the extended logical-argument or proof response described in the current guide.

 Coordinate geometry

 Make a one-page reference of distance, midpoint, slope, parallel slope, perpendicular slope, and the equation of a circle.
-Practice proving a quadrilateral is a specific type: a parallelogram needs both pairs of opposite sides parallel and congruent; a rectangle adds a right angle (perpendicular slopes); a rhombus adds consecutive sides congruent; a square is both.
-Each condition must be shown separately.
+Practice proving a quadrilateral is a specific type with a valid sufficient test.
+For a parallelogram, you might show both pairs of opposite sides parallel, both pairs congruent, or one opposite pair both parallel and congruent.
+Once a parallelogram is established, perpendicular adjacent sides prove a rectangle and congruent adjacent sides prove a rhombus; proving both establishes a square.
+Show the conditions your chosen test requires.

 Circles, volume, and modeling